bluesky66-dev/kibana/packages/kbn-plugin-generator/README.md

 ## Updating

-Since the Plugin Generator is now a part of the HyperSec Kibana repo, when you update your local checkout of the HyperSec Kibana repository and `bootstrap` everything should be up to date!
+Since the Plugin Generator is now a part of the Kibana repo, when you update your local checkout of the Kibana repository and `bootstrap` everything should be up to date!

-> ***NOTE:*** These commands should be run from the HyperSec Kibana repo, and `upstream` is our convention for the git remote that references https://github.com/elastic/kibana.git, unless you added this remote you might need to use `origin`.
+> ***NOTE:*** These commands should be run from the Kibana repo, and `upstream` is our convention for the git remote that references https://github.com/elastic/kibana.git, unless you added this remote you might need to use `origin`.

 ```sh
 git pull upstream master